valmirjunior0088/ulc/README.md

 ## Syntax

 Top-level definitions have a name, followed by a `=` and terminated by a `;`.
-The runtime will execute the definition named `run` and then print its memory representation.
+The runtime will execute the definition named `main` and then print its memory representation.
 The following example will output `{ CLOSURE [ ] }` to the terminal once it is executed.

 ```
 compose =